Sephiroth87/VariablesViewFullCopy-Xcode/README.md

 ##Usage
 Right click any object from the Variables View and select "Full copy".
+Each child will only be copied once to avoid reference cycles, if they appear again their children will be replaced by a "[...]".

 ##Installation
 - Clone and build the project